jeffskinnerbox/networking-lab/README.md

     * **NIC -** Network Interface Controller (NIC) (aka Network Adapters)
 * Network Unique Identifiers
-    * **Hostname -** Each device in the network is associated with a unique device name, established by a human administtor of the device, known as Hostname.
+    * **Hostname -** Each device in the network is associated with a unique device name, established by a human administrator of the device, known as Hostname.
     * **IP Address -** Also known as the Logical Address, the IP Address is the network address of the system across the network.
     To identify each device in the world-wide-web,